airbytehq/airbyte/docs/integrations/sources/file.md

 - URL to access the file
 - File Format
 - Storage Provider
-- Reader Options (optional)
+- Reader Options (Optional)

 ## Setup guide

 <!-- env:cloud -->

-**For Airbyte Cloud users:** Offline files cannot be used as a source in Airbyte Cloud.
+**For Airbyte Cloud users:** Please note that locally stored files cannot be used as a source in Airbyte Cloud.

 <!-- /env:cloud -->